adityagarde/DockerSwarmKubernetes/swarm-app-s1/README.md

-## Assignment: Create A Multi-Service Multi-Node Web App
+## Create A Multi-Service Multi-Node Web App

 ### Goal: create networks, volumes, and services for a web-based "cats vs. dogs" voting app.
 Here is a basic diagram of how the 5 services will work: